-2. Oversubscription criteria and published admissions number
+Oversubscription criteria and published admissions number

 School Age range Year of intake Admissions number

 Ashcombe Primary 4-11 Reception 90

 Becket Primary 2-11 Reception 30

 Christ Church C of E Primary 4-11 Reception 30

 Crockerne C of E Primary 4-11 Reception 45

 Hutton C of E Primary 4-11 Reception 30

-St Martin's C of E Primary 4-11 Reception 60
+St Martin's C of E Primary 4-11 Reception 45

 Worle Village Primary 4-11 Reception 30

-Where a school is named in a child's Statement of Special Educational Needs or Education, Health and Care Plan, the Admission Authority for the school is legally required to admit the child to the school.
+Where a school is named in a child's Education, Health and Care Plan, the Admission Authority for the school is legally required to admit the child to the school.
 Such children will therefore be allocated places at the named school before the oversubscription criteria is applied.